Ciantic/thoughts/2022/mastodon-has-identity-problem.md

 Just browsing instances, you find a lot with rules on certain type of content.
 Uusually for good reason, but some are trying to curate the local timelines as if the whole instance is _topical_.

 In my opinion topical instances are a great idea.
 Naturally a community which knows a lot about astronomy are better at moderating astronomy related content.
-Moderation is much easier if it's done by coherent community, that's a partly a reason many Subreddit's work, because they are topical.
+Moderation is much easier if it's done by coherent community, that's a reason many Subreddit's work, because they are topical.

 However **fediverse isn't suited for topical instances** as one can't post from one instance to another.
 All posts you post are going to server your account is in, thus you are stuck with moderation guidelines of your server.